Indrek Saar: Member of parliament

-Saar was first elected to Riigikogu in 2007 election with 1,855 votes.
+Saar was first elected to the Riigikogu in 2007 election with 1,855 votes.
 He was elected again in the 2011 and 2015 elections, with 3,931 and 1,944 votes respectively.
 In 2019, he was again elected to the Riigikogu.

 Indrek Saar was a member of the Foreign Affairs Committee of the Estonian Parliament from 2019 to 2023.

 As deputy chairman of the Social Democratic Party from 2009, Indrek Saar was involved in merger talks with the People's Union of Estonia.
 After the Congress of the People's Union rejected the merger proposal presented by the party leadership on 23 May 2010, several members of the management board and other leading members of the People's Union, including half the People's Union's caucus in the Estonian parliament, joined the Social Democratic Party.
-In the Estonian parliamentary election in March 2011, the enlarged Social Democratic Party's share of the vote was the best since the restoration of Estonia's independence in 1991, with 19,1 per cent of the vote and 19 seats in the 101-member legislature.
+In the Estonian parliamentary election in March 2011, the enlarged Social Democratic Party achieved the highest share of the vote since the restoration of Estonia's independence in 1991, with 19,1 per cent of the vote and 19 seats in the 101-member legislature.